bloominstituteoftechnology/Data-Structures/Data_Structures_Questions.md

 Answer the following questions for each of the data structures you implemented as part of this project.

+### Running for linked lists and lists
+Looking at speeds for adding and removing items \
+- Adding 10000 elements to list took 0.0015099048614501953 seconds
+- Adding 10000 elements to linked list took 0.022647857666015625 seconds
+- List pop from front took 0.016231775283813477 seconds
+- Linked list remove from front took 0.01629805564880371 seconds

 ## Stack

 1. What is the runtime complexity of `push` using a list?
-    This should be a constant time O(1).
+    This should be a constant time O(n).
 Since you are just adding to the beginning of the list.

 2. What is the runtime complexity of `push` using a linked list?
     This should be a constant time O(1).
 Since you are just adding to the beginning of the list.

 3. What is the runtime complexity of `pop` using a list?
-    This should also be constant time O(1), because you are removing from the tail.
+    This should also be constant time O(n), because you are removing from the tail.

 4. What is the runtime complexity of `pop` using a linked list?
-    This should also be constant time O(1), because you are removing from the tail.
+    This should also be constant time O(n), because you are removing from the tail.

 5. What is the runtime complexity of `len` using a list?
     The run time complexity of checking the len is linear time because it has to count each piece of the list